DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Ablation Studies

 To provide a deeper understanding of $\approach$, this section summarizes three ablation studies.
 We present the main findings here and provide a detailed analysis in the appendix.
 These studies investigate our method's synergistic effect, justify our choice of statistics, and analyze its robustness to the hyperparameter $\gamma$.

-\textbf{Synergy with Existing Methods.} To validate the synergistic effect of our method, we systematically evaluated the performance of baselines both with and without $\approach$.
-The results show that $\approach$ consistently and significantly enhances all tested methods, including strong baselines like ASH and SCALE, on both CIFAR and ImageNet benchmarks.
-This confirms that our enriched feature representation provides a more robust foundation for existing OOD detectors.
+\textbf{Modular Integration with Primary Baselines.} To validate the complementary effect of $\approach$, we systematically evaluate baseline detectors both with and without $\approach$.
+The results show that $\approach$ consistently enhances strong baselines such as ASH and SCALE, across CIFAR and ImageNet benchmarks.
+These findings indicate that the enriched feature representation provides a stronger foundation for existing OOD detectors.
 A detailed breakdown is provided in Appendix~\ref{appendix: combined methods}.

 \textbf{Analysis of Alternate Statistics.} To justify our choice of statistics, we performed an ablation study using the median and Shannon entropy~\cite{shannon_entropy}.
 Both alternatives performed poorly, with FPR95 scores often exceeding 95\%, because they fail to produce a sufficiently distinctive and separable signal between ID and OOD samples.
 This analysis confirms that maximum and variance are superior choices as they produce a quantitatively stronger and more separable signal.
 The full results are presented in Appendix~\ref{appendix: alternate statistics}.